 Five (of the twelve) authors share their stories

 Thursday, November 2, 2017, Reception 6:30 p.m., Program 7–8 p.m.

 Blount County Public Library, Dorothy Herron Room A.

-This anthology was written by participants in the Foothills Voices project, edited by Brennan LeQuire, Nancy McEntee and Jennifer W. Spirko, and underwritten by Blount County Friends of the Library.
+At this presentation, five of the anthology contributors will share their stories and something of the writing process in which they engaged.
+This anthology was written by participants in the Foothills Voices project, and edited by Brennan LeQuire, Nancy McEntee and Jennifer W. Spirko.

 Twelve East Tennessee writers share stories from their own experiences, their families and their communities.
 In this collection are true accounts of Revolutionary War-era ancestors, Native Americans, civil rights pioneers, coal miners, mill workers, teachers, soldiers, orphans, feuding mountaineers and even a murderer.
 These writers reveal the rich and varied heritage of Southern Appalachia while giving voice to stories that transcend regional limitations.

 Kay Tulloch Norton

 Cynthia Day Spitler

 Nancy Trotter Underwood

 View related article in the May 2017 issue of our Between Friends newsletter.